unraid/docs/docs/legacy/FAQ/Cache_disk.md

 cache drive?
 That depends on your hardware.
 Slower hardware will of course result in slower transfer speeds.
-Assuming that you have Gigabit LAN (GigE) capable network controllers on both sides of the transfer (the client PC and the unRAID server), a Gigabit LAN router or switch, appropriate network cables (Cat5e or Cat6), and modern SATA I or better hard drives, then you should see write speeds in the following ranges:
+Assuming that you have Gigabit LAN (GigE) capable network controllers on both sides of the transfer (the client PC and the Unraid server), a Gigabit LAN router or switch, appropriate network cables (Cat5e or Cat6), and modern SATA I or better hard drives, then you should see write speeds in the following ranges:

 These numbers represent average transfer speeds when writing data to
-unRAID:
+Unraid:

-**Without a cache drive:** unRAID 4.5.3 - average 20-30 MB/s, peak
+**Without a cache drive:** Unraid 4.5.3 - average 20-30 MB/s, peak
 reported [40
 MB/s](http://lime-technology.com/forum/index.php?topic=5496.msg51190#msg51190)*

-**With a cache drive:** unRAID 4.5.3 - average 50-60 MB/s, peak reported
+**With a cache drive:** Unraid 4.5.3 - average 50-60 MB/s, peak reported
 [101
 MB/s](http://lime-technology.com/forum/index.php?topic=5754.msg120084#msg120084)*